As an Amazon Associate we earn from qualifying purchases.

 Double-Sided Fashion Tape

-Whether for everyday clothing, office, or special occasions, adhesive strips can be a lifesaver in supporting the bust without giving everyone an eyeful.
+Whether for everyday clothing, office, or special occasions, adhesive strips can be a lifesaver in supporting your breasts without wearing a bra.
 Double-sided tapes are weather-resistant, so you can also wear them with your summer or barely-there clothes.

 If you want to go braless while wearing V-cut tops, you can also tape the edges to your skin to keep the top in place.
 Another way is to tape between the buttons to stop the fabric showing your cleavage.